Family Therapy: Importance, Types, and Activities

 Why Is Family Therapy Needed?

 Families experiencing difficulties from stressful events can benefit from family therapy.
-There could be several contributing factors that strain families such, as divorce, financial hardship, or the death of a loved one.
+There could be several contributing factors that strain families, such as divorce, financial hardship, or the death of a loved one.
 In addition, individuals suffering from depression, chronic illness, substance abuse, or eating disorders can impact the entire family.
-Other problems common in most families, such as interpersonal conflict, communication problems, and behavioral problems in children, can also cause more significant issues for families.
+Other problems common in most families, such as interpersonal conflict, communication problems, and behavioural problems in children, can also cause more significant issues for families.

 Types of Family Therapy

-There are several counseling techniques used in family therapy which include:
+There are several counselling techniques used in family therapy, which include:

 1. Structural Therapy

-From a theory developed by Salvador Minuchin, structural family therapy is centered on five specific principles:
+From a theory developed by Salvador Minuchin, structural family therapy is centred on five specific principles:

 - Personal interactions within the family are the basis for the “matrix of identity.”